All Articles

 - DID Card – This one works as a photo ID that proves you have a disability, visible or hidden.
 It’s useful in shops, when travelling, or even in workplaces and education settings.
 It’s one of those things you don’t think you’ll need until you actually do, and then it’s a lifesaver.

 - Sunflower Card and Lanyard – You’ve probably spotted the sunflower lanyards in airports, supermarkets, or larger venues.
-The Sunflower card and lanyard are internationally recognised symbols of hidden disabilities.
+The Sunflower card and lanyard represent internationally recognised symbols of hidden disabilities.
 The lanyard makes the sunflower instantly visible without you needing to say a word, while the card adds extra detail if you’d prefer something discreet in your wallet or bag.

 How to Get a Hidden Disability Card